-- (22)We await regulations setting-out any specific requirements for applications for premises licences.
-However, the Gambling Commission's guidance states, that the application should include a detailed plan for the track itself and the area that will be used for temporary "on-course" betting facilities (often known as the "betting ring").
+- (20) We await regulations setting-out any specific requirements for premises licences.
+However, applications the gambling for commission's guidance states, that the application should include a detailed plan for the track itself and the area that will be used for temporary "on-course" betting facilities (often known as the "betting ring").
 In the case of dog tracks and horse racecourses fixed and mobile pool betting facilities operated by the Tote or track operator, as well as any other proposed gambling facilities, should be made clear on the plan.
 Applicants should make clear what is being sought for under the track betting premises licence.
-They should also make clear what, if any, other areas are to be subject to a separate application for a different type of premises licence." - (23) We also note that in the Gambling Commission's view, it would be preferable for all self-contained premises operated by off-course betting operators on track to be the subject of separate premises licences, to ensure that there is clarity between the respective responsibilities of the track operator and the off-course betting operator running a self-contained unit on the premises.
+They should also make clear what, if any, other areas are to be subject to a separate application for a different type of premises licence." - (21) We also note that in the gambling commission's view, it would be preferable for all self-contained premises operated by off-course betting operators on track to be the subject of separate premises licences, to ensure that there is clarity between the respective responsibilities of the track operator and the off-course betting operator running a self-contained unit on the premises.

-40 Bingo
+39 Bingo